Stefanistkuhl/obsidianschule/thing/hitless video.md

 ### starting doing to do the thing

 So after quitting at the start of the guide the first 30 Minutes i finally completed one run through with the guide while making save states for important sections.
 I did some attempts but never really got past setup and just quit out of frustration and because the dlc was about to drop.
 So i abandoed it again.
 Until the 15.7 where i randoomly where i said this at 1am (either make a ss of the convo or sum it up idk).
 But this time it was differnt because i actually stuck to it.
+Did i really just start a hitless run for a compliment? i guess i did (insert men and compliment memere here)

 ### talking abt the route and evolution idk